DataDog/integrations-core/docs/developer/ddev/about.md

 - An [orchestrator](plugins.md#environment-manager) for arbitrary E2E environments

 !!! warning "Python 2 Alert!"
     Some integrations still support Python version 2.7 and must be tested with it.
-As a consequence so must parts of our test framework, e.g. the pytest plugin.
+As a consequence, so must parts of our test framework, for example the pytest plugin.

 ## CLI